ronkok/Hurmet/docs/manual.md

 : Absolute value of a real number.
 Magnitude of a complex number.

+accumulate(𝐕)

+: Takes a vector, 𝐕, and returns a new vector whose elements are each the sum of the preceding elements in 𝐕.\
+  Example: ¢accumulate([2, 4, 1]) = [2, 6, 7]¢

 acos(_z_), asin(_z_), atan(_z_), asec(_z_), acsc(_z_), acot(_z_)

 : Inverse trigonometry functions.
 One can also call an inverse trigonometry